Leica D-LUX Typ 109 vs Panasonic GX850

 It is notable that the D-LUX Typ 109 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the D-LUX Typ 109 and GX850 can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Panasonic GX850 Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica D-LUX Typ 109 or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.